etherscan-io/bitshares.foundation/_workers/2020-02-bitshares-ui.md

 **Remarks**

 *   This worker funds are **not to exceed** budget for development according to _Table 3_.
-*   The BitShares Blockchain Foundation seeks a management fee of 5% of paid invoices for dealing with the on-chain worker proposal, providing a legal framework, perform review of deliveries and invoices, and offer transparent accounting.
+*   The BitShares Blockchain Foundation seeks a management fee of 3% of paid invoices for dealing with the on-chain worker proposal, providing a legal framework, perform review of deliveries and invoices, and offer transparent accounting.
 *   All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker

-As the team size scales or BTS token valuations fluctuate, subsequent Worker(s) will be offered to fully fund the Intent.
+The daily payout is set to 22,555 BTS, which contains a devaluation multiplier of 2.
+In theory, if the price remains the same and the worker is voted active, it will take only half the time to collect the budget for the whole period.

 ### **Payments**